UditNayak/BookMyShow/README.md

 - Hibernate will create the table in the database not JPA.
 - We are using JPA, JPA is internally using JDBC, and JDBC is internally using Hibernate.
 - Hibernate is the one who is creating the table in the database.
-- Hibernate is the labours who is actually doing the work.
+- Hibernate is the labour who is actually doing the work.
 - JPA is kind of contractor who is getting the work done by the labours.

-`@RestController`: This annotation allows us to create a RESTful web service.
+`@RestController`: This annotation allows us to create a RESTFul web service.
 <br>
 - `@RequestMapping("/users")`: This annotation is used to map the web requests onto specific handler classes and/or handler methods.
 <br>